 Though as an Aussie, excluding beetroot from the list of “must haves” may be considered a blasphemy!!! – Nagi x

-PS If it weren’t for the ominous looking clouds approaching, I would have filmed cooking this on the BBQ.
-I’m a sucker for hamburgers on the grill, but ironically, I usually make them on the stove because it’s easier midweek.
+PS I’m a sucker for hamburgers on the BBQ, but ironically, I usually make them on the stove because it’s easier midweek.

 - 800g - 1kg / 1.6 - 2 lb ground beef (mince), 20%+ fat (Note 1)